-1) Attendance and Participation (10% of final grade): Students are expected to attend each class on time and contribute to class discussions.
+1) Attendance and Participation (20% of final grade): Students are expected to attend each class on time and contribute to class discussions.
 Students are also expected to participate in all classroom activities such as pop quizzes or writing assignments.
 These activities will count toward the attendance portion of your grade.
-Attendance will be taken for each class.
-Any unexcused absences will result in a reduction of this part of the student's grade by ten points (on a scale of 100) per unexcused absence for the first 5 absences.
-For 6 or more absences, the student will lose all of the attendance portion of the grade.
+All in-class assignments will be graded on a scale of 0-10, and those points will count toward that day's attendance.
+Any unexcused absences will result in a reduction of this part of the student's grade by ten points (on a scale of 100) per unexcused absence.
 Students who encounter any extended problem with absences, for example, for medical, family emergency, or religious reasons, must inform me in writing (email acceptable) about the reason and duration of the absence.
 Decisions on excused absences will be made on a case-by-case basis.
 Extended absences may require the student to do extra written assignments.